security-force-monitor/research-handbook/source/combined-citations-claims.rst

 Evidencing Claims By Combining Citations
 ########################################

 Occassionally, claims made by multiple citations can be brought together to clarify or enhance the claims made by another citation.

+This consistently happens for creating "unknown" units

 .. admonition:: Example